CryptoExperts/VRAPS/README.md

 The parameter `t` is only necessary for the properties RPC, RPE, RPE1 and RPE2.
 When `t_output` is specified, the value of `t` is taken for input shares and the value of `t_output` for output shares.
 Otherwise, `t` is used for input shares and output shares.

-The parameter `coeff_max` specifies the maximum size of tuples to test during the verification (which is also the maximum coefficient in the evaluation of $\epsilon$ which will be computed exactly).
+The parameter `coeff_max` specifies the maximum size of tuples to test during the verification (which is also the maximum coefficient in the evaluation of &epsilon; which will be computed exactly).
 This parameter is not needed for probing verification .

 The argument `-v` lets the user specify the amount of output he desires to follow the pace of the execution.
 The default value `-v 0` means that only the final output will be displayed.
 The value `-v 1` will output current size of tuples tested and iteration numbers.
 While the value `-v 2` will output all of the above, as well as every rule that is applied and the number of tuples that are being eliminated after each iteration.

 #### Execution Examples

-- The following command executes P verification on the gadget `gadget.sage`, checking if it is $2$-Probing secure:
+- The following command executes P verification on the gadget `gadget.sage`, checking if it is 2​-Probing secure:

   ```
   sage verif_tool.sage gadget.sage P -t 2